International Applicants from Canada and Mexico

 Prior to registering for classes, full payment for tuition must be made for the term in which the student is enrolling.
 Funds remitted or provided for payment must be drawn from a U.S. Bank.

 A limited number of teaching assistantships and research assistantships are available for resident students.
 These are awarded on a competitive basis.
+For more information visit the Office of Research website.

 An applicant must meet all admission requirements and be fully admitted in order to be eligible for an assistantship.
 The major departments select assistants according to the qualifications of the applicants and the needs of the departments.
 Applicants who are interested in being considered for a graduate assistantship should contact the degree granting department when notification of full admittance has been received.
 Kettering University does not discriminate by reason of an individual’s race, color, sex, creed, age, handicap, or national origin.